ManrajKambo/Telus-TV-Proxy/README.md

 After building the application (`sh Build.sh`), the A&E MPEG-DASH manifest link would be: `http://your.server.ip:port/232006003096.mpd`

-You can define wether you would like to proxy the segments or just connect to the source directly.
+You can define whether you would like to proxy the segments or just connect to the source directly.

 `app.py` includes a few other features, take a look at it before building the application.